wpmetabox/docs/_docs/field-settings.md

 `sort_clone`|Ability to drag-and-drop reorder clones (`true` or `false`).
 Optional.
 Default `false`.
 `clone_default`|Clone the default value of fields? `true` or `false` (default).
 `add_button`|The text for **Add more** clone button.
 Optional.
 Default "+ Add more".
+`clone_as_multiple`|Whether to store clone values in multiple rows in the database?
+Optional.
+Default `false`.
+See [this post](https://metabox.io/introducing-clone-as-multiple-feature/) for details.
 `attributes` | Custom attributes for inputs.
 See [more details](/custom-attributes/).

 ### Field types